-Its late January and the Everglades are about as good as it gets.
-Amazing!
+Its mid February and the Everglades continue with plenty of gators, dolphins, manatees, and a crazy variety of birds.
 The highlight of the trip is usually the hour+ boat ride thru the Ten Thousand Islands, where we catch the boat behind a century old trading post.
 Our guides are fisherman, all with century long family ties to the area.

 Expect to see:

 - Dolphins (usually)

 - Roseate Spoonbills (usually)

 - Manatees sometimes (more on city tour)

 *Hour+ boat ride thru the 10,000 Islands to the Gulf of Mexico